Discovering environments with XRM: Introduction

 \section{Introduction}

 AI systems pervade our lives, spanning applications such as finance~\citep{ai_finance}, healthcare~\citep{ai_healthcare}, self-driving vehicles~\citep{ai_driving}, and justice~\citep{ai_justice}.
-While machines appear to outperform humans on such tasks, these systems fall apart when deployed in testing conditions different to their experienced \emph{training environments}~\citep{geirhos2020shortcut}.
-For instance, during the COVID-19 pandemic, it was shown that thoracic x-ray classifiers latched onto spurious correlations---such as patient age, scanning position, or text fonts---as shortcuts to minimize their own training error~\citep{covid2}.
-This resulted in ``an alarming situation in which the systems appear accurate, but fail when tested in new hospitals''~\citep{covid}.
+Despite outperforming humans in many tasks, these systems fall apart under testing conditions different from their \emph{training environments}~\citep{geirhos2020shortcut}.
+For instance, during the COVID-19 pandemic, thoracic x-ray classifiers incorrectly latched onto spurious correlations such as patient's age or position~\citep{covid2}, leading to ``an alarming situation in which the systems appear accurate, but fail when tested in new hospitals''~\citep{covid}.

-Generally speaking, AI systems perform worse on groups of examples under-represented in the training data~\citep{barocas-hardt-narayanan}.
-To drive this point home, consider the left side of \cref{fig:one}, illustrating the Waterbirds problem~\citep{dro}.
-This task considers two class labels, landbirds and waterbirds, collected in two landscape environments, land and water.
-These combine into four groups: a \emph{majority group} of waterbirds in water (73\percent{} of training examples), landbirds in land (22\percent{}), waterbirds in land (4\percent{}), and a \emph{minority group} of landbirds in water (1\percent{}).
-On this problem, learning machines latch onto the \emph{landscape} spurious feature, because it can separate the majority of examples, exhibits a larger signal-to-noise ratio, and yields the maximum-margin classifier amongst those with zero training error.
-For instance, consider an empirical risk minimization~\citep[ERM]{vapnik} baseline, which ignores environment information.
-As shown in the right panel of~\cref{fig:one}, ERM results in a worst-group-accuracy of $61\percent{}$---attained, in fact, on the minority group, as illustrated in \cref{fig:one}'s right panel.
+Generally speaking, AI systems underperform on under-represented groups in training data~\citep{barocas-hardt-narayanan}.
+The Waterbirds problem~\citep{dro}, depicted in \cref{fig:one}, illustrates this with two classes (landbirds and waterbirds) in two landscape environments (land and water), forming four groups: a \emph{majority group} of waterbirds in water (73\percent{} of examples), landbirds in land (22\percent{}), waterbirds in land (4\percent{}), and a \emph{minority group} of landbirds in water (1\percent{}).
+On this problem, learning machines often favor the \emph{landscape} spurious feature to classify the majority of examples and memorizes the remaining minorities to achieve zero training error.
+An empirical risk minimization (ERM) baseline, ignoring environment data~\citep{vapnik}, achieves a mere 61\percent{} worst-group-accuracy, specifically on the minority group, as illustrated in \cref{fig:one}'s right panel.

-To improve upon ERM, researchers have developed a myriad of domain generalization (DG) algorithms~\citep{dg_survey, dg_survey_2}.
-These methods consider environment annotations to uncover invariant (environment-generic) patterns and discard spurious (environment-specific) correlations~\citep{irm}.
-As~\cref{fig:one} shows, the DG algorithm \emph{group distributionally robust optimization}~\citep[GroupDRO]{dro} achieves a worst-group-accuracy of $87\percent{}$.
+To improve upon ERM, researchers have developed a myriad of OOD generalization algorithms~\citep{dg_survey, dg_survey_2}.
+These methods use environment annotations to uncover invariant (environment-generic) patterns and discard spurious (environment-specific) ones~\citep{irm}.
+As~\cref{fig:one} shows, \emph{group distributionally robust optimization}~\citep[GroupDRO]{dro} achieves a worst-group-accuracy of $87\percent{}$.
 This outperforms ERM by over twenty five points, a sizeable gap!